 Contact Our Experienced Ohio Workers’ Compensation Attorney Today

 At Monast Law Firm, attorney Jim Monast and his experienced legal team help injured Ohio workers every day.
-If you or someone you love has suffered a facial scar or disfigurement, you may be entitled to additional compensation to help ensure your continued financial security.
-Even if you are not sure if you have a claim, Jim can help you fully understand your rights and determine how best to move forward.
+If you or someone you love has suffered a facial scar or disfigurement, you may have additional compensation to help ensure your continued financial security.
+Even if you are not sure if you have a claim, Jim can help you understand your rights and determine how best to move forward.
 Call our Upper Arlington law office today to speak with a member of our team and schedule a free, no-obligation consultation.